dwOuOwK87/Bad-Apple-Ascii-Animation/README.md

                 break
         ...
 ```
-And we process the image during spliting it, make it gray and resized.
+And we make the image gray and resized during spliting it.
+cvtColor and resize method are both powerful tools.
 ```
 processed_image = cv2.cvtColor(
                   cv2.resize(frame_image, scale, interpolation=cv2.INTER_AREA),